adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 1/9/20

+* Learnt about git reset, stash and resolving BIG merge conflicts in real life setting,again.

 ## 31/8/20

 * NA